- Press Release

 Joint USAF/NOAA Report of Solar and Geophysical Activity

 IB.
-Solar Activity Forecast: Solar activity is expected to be low.
+Solar Activity Forecast: Solar activity is expected to be very low.

 III.
 Event Probabilities 15 Oct-17 Oct